Azure/azure-docs-sdk-dotnet/api/overview/azure/microsoft.azure.batch-readme.md

 ms.devlang: dotnet
 ms.service: batch
 ---
-# License notes

-The Azure Batch C# client is now under the MIT license.
-Prior to March 10 2017 it was under the Apache 2.0 license.

-## Azure Batch SDK developer guide
+# Azure Batch SDK developer guide

 `Microsoft.Azure.Batch.sln` is your one stop shop for all things related to the Azure Batch C# client library.
 This solution file contains all of the projects affiliated with the Azure Batch client (including testing and tooling).